lunogram/platform/docs/docs/how-to/users.md

 ---

 # Users
-This section contains a list of every single user that Parcelvoy can target.
+This section contains a list of every single user that Lunogram can target.
 Users can be imported either via API or our client libraries.
 At its core, each user is a data record that contains a set of reserved properties (email, etc) as well as custom properties that you define.

 ## Creating Users
-Please consult our documentation on our client libraries or APIs for information on how to ingest users into Parcelvoy.
+Please consult our documentation on our client libraries or APIs for information on how to ingest users into Lunogram.

 ## Viewing Users